 Available Levels: Single uniform tier

-Head of Department: Mr P. Posner
+Head of Department: Mrs A. Morris

 Email Address: p.posner@webberindependentschool.co.uk

-This is a two year course, leading to dual certification in English Language and English Literature.
+This is a two-year course, leading to dual certification in English Language and English Literature.

 English Language equally develops the skills of speaking and listening, reading and writing,